 Mayor's Office for People with Disabilities

-Rachel is the President of the Deaf and Hard of Hearing Bar Association and in December 2019, made the motion using spoken language and ASL for 10 deaf and hard of hearing attorneys to be admitted to the United States Supreme Court Bar.
-Rachel served as the Accessibility Lead for the Women’s March Chicago, developing expansive accessibility for large scale gatherings.
-Rachel serves on the Board of Directors for the Chicago Cultural Accessibility Consortium and the Board of Directors for 3Arts, which supports artists of color, women artists, and artists with disabilities.
+Rachel is the President of the Deaf and Hard of Hearing Bar Association and in December, 2019, made the motion using spoken language and ASL for 10 deaf and hard of hearing attorneys to be admitted to the United States Supreme Court Bar.
+Rachel served as the Accessibility Lead for the Women’s March Chicago, developing expansive accessibility for large scale outdoor gatherings.
+Rachel served on the Board of Directors for the Chicago Cultural Accessibility Consortium and the Board of Directors for 3Arts, which supports artists of color, women artists, and artists with disabilities.
 She is a Leadership Greater Chicago Fellow (2016), Member of ADA 25 Advancing Leadership, and a past Fellow of the Illinois Women’s Institute for Leadership (2017) and the New Leaders Council (2013).
 She is a graduate of the University of Michigan (B.A., American Culture) and the University of Wisconsin School of Law (J.D.).

 Areas of Expertise: Legal, Public Policy